James Bryce, 1st Viscount Bryce: Member of Parliament

 In 1880 Bryce, an ardent Liberal in politics, was elected to the House of Commons as member for the constituency of Tower Hamlets in London.
 In 1885 he was returned for South Aberdeen and he was re-elected there on succeeding occasions.
 He remained a Member of Parliament until 1907.

 Bryce's intellectual distinction and political industry made him a valuable member of the Liberal Party.
 As early as the late 1860s he served as Chairman of the Royal Commission on Secondary Education.
 In 1885 he was made Under-Secretary of State for Foreign Affairs under William Ewart Gladstone but had to leave office after the Liberals were defeated in the general election later that year.
 In 1892 he joined Gladstone's last cabinet as Chancellor of the Duchy of Lancaster and was sworn of the Privy Council at the same time.

 In 1894 Bryce was appointed President of the Board of Trade in the new cabinet of Lord Rosebery, but had to leave this office, along with the whole Liberal cabinet, the following year.
 The Liberals remained out of office for the next ten years.

 In 1897, after a visit to South Africa, Bryce published a volume of Impressions of that country that had considerable influence in Liberal circles when the Second Boer War was being discussed.
 He devoted significant sections of the book to the recent history of South Africa, various social and economic details about the country, and his experiences while travelling with his party.

+In 1900 he introduced a Private Member's Bill to secure access for the public to the mountains and moorlands in Scotland.

 The "still radical" Bryce was made Chief Secretary for Ireland in Prime Minister Sir Henry Campbell-Bannerman's cabinet in 1905 and remained in office throughout 1906.
 Bryce was critical of many of the social reforms proposed by this Liberal Government, including old-age pensions, the Trade Disputes Act and the redistributive "People's Budget," which he regarded as making unwarranted concessions to socialism.